partigabor/aromatica-old/content/items/anise.md

 +++
 title = "Anise"
 author = "Gabor Parti"
-date = "2023-12-08"
+date = "2023-12-11"
 description = "The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel.
 See also star anise. " weight = 10
 # draft = "true"
 # hidden = "true"
 plotly = true
 categories = ['spice']
-tags = ['culinary', 'potatory'] bibFile = "static/bibliography/parti.json"
+tags = ['culinary', 'distillery'] bibFile = "static/bibliography/parti.json"
 +++

 >The seed-like fruits of a Mediterranean herb, also known as aniseed, related to fennel.
-See also star anise.
+See also star anise.  [<i class="fab fa-wikipedia-w"></i>](https://en.wikipedia.org/wiki/Anise)

 {{< load-photoswipe >}}